Investors-FastTrack/FTLightning/docs/01-Introduction.md

 ### Free Trial Tickers
 Free Trials have access to all indexes in our database, including equity, bond, commodity, etc.

-21 Sector SPRD ETFs are available to demo.
+21 Sector SPRD ETFs and 13 Large Cap Stocks are available to demo.
 Sign up for a trial account and app id, then request on any GET request.
 (POST request not included on free symbols)

 See the full list of tickers here: https://ftl.fasttrack.net/v3/api/freetickers